 Barb Mozdzen was elected to the Governing Board in 2008 and re-elected in 2012 and 2016.
 Her term expires December 2024.
 Barb has served on several non-profits' boards of directors, volunteered for the Chandler Education Foundation, and is a retired legal assistant.
 Her children attended Shumway and Sanborn Elementary (where, as a member of the PTO, she tirelessly supported the Art Masterpiece program), Andersen and Willis Junior Highs, and Chandler High School (where she has been an energetic booster of the swim team).
-She can be reached by email at <a href="majorder-normalization
+She can be reached by email at mozdzen.barb@cusd80.com or by phone at 480-812-7600.